chingu-voyages/soloproject-tier2-mapbox-api/readme.md

 General instructions for all Solo Projects are located in the [Chingu Library](https://voyage.docs.chingu.io/prework/howwork).
-For detailed requirements checkout the following requirements.
+For detailed requirements, please checkout the following.

 ### Requirements

 *Structure*
 - [ ] Read over the Mapbox API documentation

-      Things to look for in the [Mapbox API](https://docs.mapbox.com/api/) documentation:
+      Topics to look for in the [Mapbox API](https://docs.mapbox.com/api/) documentation:
       - API endpoint
       - Setting up an API token
       - Setting up a request aka limits to the returned result, etc